AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/web/integrate/chat-messages.md

             sendButtonIcon={<Icon type="AIR_PLANE" />} // Icon of the Send button
             row={1} // Input row number
             placeHolder="Please enter content" // default placeholder
-            enabledMention={true} // Whether to enable the mention function onSendMessage={message => {}} //Callback for sending message
+            enabledMention={true} // Whether to enable the group mention function onSendMessage={message => {}} //Callback for sending message
             onBeforeSendMessage={message => {}} // Callback before message sending.
 The callback returns promise.
 If the status of the returned promise is resolved, send the message; if the status of the returned promise is rejected, do not send the message.
           />